 The Company evaluates the carrying value of goodwill during the fourth quarter of each year and between annual evaluations if events occur or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
 Such circumstances could include, but are not limited to (1) a significant adverse change in legal factors or in business climate, (2) unanticipated competition, or (3) an adverse action or assessment by a regulator.
 When evaluating whether goodwill is impaired, the Company compares the fair value of the reporting unit to which the goodwill is assigned to the reporting unit's carrying amount, including goodwill.
 The fair value of the reporting unit is estimated using a combination of the income, or discounted cash flows, approach and the market approach, which utilizes comparable companies' data.
 If the carrying amount of a reporting unit exceeds its fair value, then the amount of the impairment loss must be measured.
 The impairment loss would be calculated by comparing the implied fair value of reporting unit goodwill to its carrying amount.
-In calculating the implied fair value of the reporting unit goodwill.
-An impairment loss would be recognized when the carrying amount of goodwill exceeds its implied fair value of a goodwill.
-An impairment loss would be recognized when the carrying amount of goodwill and determined that the entire amount of goodwill of \$3,555,304 was impaired.
+In calculating the implied fair value of reporting unit goodwill, the fair value of the reporting unit is allocated to all of the other assets and liabilities of that unit based on their fair values.
+The excess of the fair value of a reporting unit over the amount assigned to its other assets and liabilities is the implied fair value of goodwill.
+An impairment loss would be recognized when the carrying amount of goodwill exceeds its implied fair value.
+In conjunction with our reverse merger on June 21, 2011, the Company evaluated the carrying amount of the resulting goodwill and determined that the entire amount of goodwill of \$3,555,304 was impaired.